haraldbo/ikt524-should-i-eat-that/README.md

 ## Database
 Sqlite3 database.
 Run the init_db function in [database.py](./database.py) to initialize it

-## Models
+## Training scripts
 Python scripts for training the models.

+## Dataset analysis
+Python scripts for analysing the data

 ## Web frontend for testing
 ```bash